barrelsgd/eugine-api/TESTING.md

-# Testing & Pre-Deployment Guide
+# Testing Guide

-This guide covers all testing and validation steps before deploying your FastAPI application.
+Comprehensive testing strategies, pre-deployment checks, and quality assurance for the FastAPI backend.

-## Quick Start
+## 🚀 Quick Start

 ### Run All Pre-Deployment Checks